pwighton/fs-docker/notes/20220407-infant-stream-with-neurodocker.md

   specified with the FS_LICENSE environmental variable.
 ```

-The license key can be passed to the container at runtime via a [docker bind mount](https://docs.docker.com/storage/bind-mounts/) and setting the environment variable `FS_LICENSE` which points to the location of license file.
+The license key file can be passed to the container at runtime via a [docker bind mount](https://docs.docker.com/storage/bind-mounts/) and setting the environment variable `FS_LICENSE` which tell FreeSrufer where to find the license file.

 For example, suppose the FreeSurfer license file is at `$HOME/license.txt` outside of the container.
 The license file can bind mounted to `/license.txt` inside the container by passing `-v $HOME/license.txt:/license.txt:ro` to `docker run`.
-Similarly the environment variable `FS_LICENSE` tell FreeSurfer where the license file is located.
-It can be set to point to `/license.txt` by passing `-e FS_LICENSE=/license.txt` to `docker run`, e.g:
+Similarly the environment variable `FS_LICENSE` can be set to `/license.txt` by passing `-e FS_LICENSE=/license.txt` to `docker run`, e.g:

 ```
 docker run -it --rm \